Snarkdoof/cryocore/docker/README.txt

 Running the head in a docker...
 __________________________________

 While CryoCloud processing nodes should not run in dockers for performance reasons, the head can.
-This means that if you want to run stuff on our development machines, things should be easy for you
+This means that if you want to run stuff on our development machines, things should be easy for you.
+Build CryoCloud (./build-docker.sh cryocloud) and run it directly with: docker run cryocloud head.py